0emerald/0emerald.github.io/_pages/about.md

   - /about.html
 ---

-PhD student at the Centre for Doctoral Training in Computational Statistics and Data Science at the University of Bristol, supervised by Professor Emmanouil Tranos and Dr Daniel Lawson.
+PhD at the Centre for Doctoral Training in Computational Statistics and Data Science at the University of Bristol, supervised by Prof. Emmanouil Tranos and Prof. Daniel Lawson.

 **Research Interests**
 ======